jrbalsas/dawFileUpload/README.md

 Installation instructions
 ----------------
 * Create a temporal directory on filesystem, by default /tmp/images, and update path in META-INF/context.xml file if needed.
+* Change Servlet attribute *imagePath* with the path of the new temporal directory
-* Tomcat user must have read/write permissions in previous folder.
+* Tomcat user must have read/write permissions in directory.